Build Your Custom Elementor Widget Without Any Coding Knowledge

 Customizing widget title and icon

 While naming your widget, make sure to keep it relevant to your task.
-And add a pertinent icon to your widget.
+And add a relevant icon to your widget.

 Step #3: Customizing the New Widget

-You don’t need any in-depth coding knowledge to build a new widget for Elementor.
+Elementor widget development is done, now it’s time for customization.
+You don’t need any in-depth coding knowledge to build a new custom widget for Elementor.
 The ElementsKit widget builder makes the process smoother than ever.

-Simply drag the ElementsKit controls from the left panel and drop those on the middle panel.
-The dropped controls will automatically create a variable on the right board.
+Simply drag the ElementsKit widget from the left panel and drop it on the middle panel.
+The dropped widget will automatically create a variable on the right board.

 Click on that variable, and it will be automatically included in the code editor.
 You may add additional HTML, CSS, and JavaScript markup via the code editor if needed.